 Flipped Classroom Pros and Cons

 The flipped technology includes concepts such as LMS, Smart classroom, and Virtual Reality.
 Getting used to this learning methodology and teaching lowers the work of teachers, enhances classroom management, and reduces homework issues arising in classrooms as learners come prepared on the subjects from home.
 This allows teachers to concentrate on skill development activities, in-depth teaching strategies, and problem-solving ideas.
-In addition to this, the student-teacher partnership in the flipped classroom turns out to be more customized, and this allows the students to efficiently show interest and involve themselves in studies.
+In addition to this, the student-teacher partnership in the flipped classroom turns out to be more customized, and this allows the students to efficiently show interest and involve themselves in their studies.

 Does the flipped classroom really work?
 Well, you might be able to guess with the following pros: